 Fried rice may be famous in many countries, but have you ever tried biryani, a traditional layered rice dish in India?
 This is so delicious and easy to make, making it a good recipe for summer with an instant pot.

 Is it the same as pilao?
 No, it isn’t, though these two recipes look really alike.
 The enormous gap between them is that in biryani, ingredients are cooked separately, while pilao gets everything mixed together.

 However, this instant pot biryani will cook everything simultaneously since it’s easier and less time-consuming.

 In Asia, if you feel sick, your mother or grandmother will prepare a pot full of congee to pamper you.
+My favorite version is Vietnamese congee with chicken, which people often serve as a main dish.
 And let me say one thing: before, I used to let myself catch a cold to enjoy this congee.

 At first glance, you may think this dish is so bland as it doesn’t include anything but rice cooked in water.
 But the best part doesn’t lie with the porridge, but with all the side dishes: Ground meat, shredded chicken, hard-boiled chicken, pickled veggies,… You name it, this dish has it.